wmay/euc-safety/_guides/batteries.md

 As of January 2023, the Dutch standard NTA 8133 is the only relevant fire extinguisher certification I know of.
 This standard requires testing a 9 liter extinguisher to show it can put out a 600Wh battery fire.
-Unfortunately this is of limited use since EUC batteries are often larger.
+Unfortunately this is of limited use since EUC batteries are usually larger.
 The Dutch testing company Kiwa has some sobering advice for the use of these fire extinguishers (translated from Dutch [here](https://www-kiwa-com.translate.goog/nl/nl/markten/brandveiligheid-en-beveiliging/nieuws/lijst-nta-8133-geteste-blustoestellen-voor-lithiumbranden-gepubliceerd/?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en)